 SoapCalc Bubbly = 0%

-As mentioned earlier (see Bubbly), ricinoleic acid in soap enhances lather from the other fatty acids, but it does not create lather on its own, so castor oil, the source of ricinoleic acid, is best used in moderation.
+As mentioned earlier (see Bubbly), ricinoleic acid in soap enhances lather from the other fatty acids, but it does not create lather on its own, so castor oil, the source of ricinoleic acid, is best used in small amounts.

 I do not pay attention to the Creamy number any more than I do the Bubbly number.
 If I get the Longevity number in the range I like and decide whether to use castor oil or not, those decisions define the Creamy number without any extra effort.

 Cocoa butter creamy number: